‘I’ll be dead anyway. Why should I worry?’

 Without a Will, uncertainty prevails and leaves the door open for family arguments and possible claims on your estate by people you may not wish to leave anything to, not to mention the general confusion amongst the family left behind.

-Please take my word for it:
+Please take our word for it:

-If you don’t have a will the law will decide who gets your estate – and it might not be who you would want.
+If you don’t have a Will the law will decide who gets your estate – and it might not be who you would want.

 Excuse #4 – ‘I’m too busy to think about it at the moment!’

 Life is busy!
 For many, it is just too busy to take care of the most important things; matters that might be put aside until you can ‘get around to it’.

 All it takes to get the process started is an initial meeting with one of our representatives who collect your information – in the comfort of your own home.
 Follow up phone calls and meeting with the lawyer will then see your Will drafted.
 Homevisitwills can help get this important matter done quickly and conveniently for you – and give you peace of mind.